jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 All it takes tois the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a new ruling philosophy will unite us to see the big picture; that all our choices matter, because we're all the player god, and only we can win our game of civilization.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DetailedAnyIndianpangolin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_As each game looks more real, the Internet Age becomes more real.
-Each improvement also means better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so on.
-We've technically evolved so fast, we've far outpaced our politics.
-We need to click a new philosophy to make use of our technology._
+_It's like a time-lapse of your cyborgology growing up.
+Each game improvement means better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so much more.
+The point is, we've technically evolved so fast, we've far outpaced our politics.
+We need to click a new philosophy, to turn amazing computer games into a happy lives in our real-life game of civilization._

 We have all this amazing power at our finger tips—and we're letting political pundits tell us if climate change is real?
 We're listening to the opinions of people who've never invented anything or risked anything?
 We're letting Darth Blockbuster tell us to... what?
 Follow his rules that make him king, instead of realizing our own power to change our own world?